Home

 Air India

-A major divestment/restructuring plan (upto 95 % divestment) is underway for Air India although the ongoing pandemic has delayed the process.
-The final deadline for financial bids was extended to Sep 15 '21.
-Tata Sons (Tata Group was the original founder of Air India prior to its nationalisation in 1953) took over Air India and Air India Express in a deal worth around ₹ 180 bn incl. a substantial amount of debt (₹ 150 bn) to be cleared.
+Following a major divestment/restructuring plan for Air India Tata Sons (Tata Group was the original founder of Air India prior to its nationalisation in 1953) took over Air India and Air India Express in a deal worth around ₹ 180 b incl. a substantial amount of debt (₹ 150 b) to be cleared.
 The handover of Air India (incl.
 Air India Express and 50 % ownership in SATS, a ground handling company) from the Gov't of India to the Tata Group was completed in Jan '22.

 Air India Express